MOOT: a Repository of Many Multi-Objective Optimization Tasks

 \section{Discussion}

-To summarize the above: (a)~industry and researchers need better ways to solve configuration problems; (b)~MSR provides scalable data mining methods for this task; and (c)~MOOT enables this community to explore those kinds of task, using large numbers of realistic examples In this way, MOOT enables harder and more credible research.
-MOOT lets us replace studies on toy problems (or just half a dozen hand-picked examples) with case studies on 120+ examples.
-Such studies could focus on stability, sample efficiency, failure modes, cross-domain generality, or many other questions (see Table~\ref{fig:research-roadmap}).

 MOOT is open: new data sets are welcome via pull request.
 We plan (a) annual ICSE research events on empirical optimization in SE, where results must generalize across MOOT data; and (b)~tutorials at major SE venues (ICSE, FSE, ASE, MSR) on using MOOT-style tools.
 We have also arranged for expedited publication of MOOT work in the \emph{Automated Software Engineering} journal (either as full papers or three-page tools/tutorials/registered reports\footnote{See \url{https://ause-journal.github.io/cfp.html}} ).
 To qualify, mention ``MOOT'' in the title or abstract and use MOOT data.
 We recommend: randomize row order before experiments; report results over multiple repeats; use nonparametric statistics for comparisons.

 Depending on how we use it, MOOT could be a {\em catalyst} or {\em cage} for future research.
 Used thoughtfully, it could broaden the questions we ask and the answers we trust.
 But if used carelessly (obsessively, mindlessly) then MOOT could suffer the same lifecycle as many other repos: \begin{enumerate} \item \textit{Rejected} — “Find Data?
 That will never happen.” \item \textit{Respected} — “Fine\dots it helps sometimes.” \item \textit{Expected} — “You must compare to this baseline.” \item \textit{Exhausted} — the research graveyard where innovation stalls; results become repetitive and derivative. \end{enumerate} To avoid the trap of the research graveyard, we should discourage papers that only offer minor percentage gains over existing baselines.
 Instead, we should encourage work that, for example: \begin{itemize} \item introduces {new tasks or domains}; or \item {challenges or expands} current assumptions; or \item {extends MOOT itself} (data, tooling, research directions, scripts, organization, or community). \end{itemize}